-The intent of the parties is to resolve cases at the lowest possible level whether it is done by telephone or in person.
-Normally, the parties will meet on Step 1 grievances in person; however, in unusual circumstances, to accommodate the process, a Step 1 grievance may be done by telephone.
+The intent of the parties is to resolve cases at the lowest possible level whether it is done by telephone, in person, or through electronic communication.
+Normally, the parties will meet on Step 1 grievances in person; however, a request by either party to accommodate the process by discussing a Step 1 grievance by telephone should not be unreasonably denied.
+Whenever possible, a facilitation of the Step 1 discussion and possible resolution through means of telephone or electronic communication and/or information sharing is encouraged.